QuiCM/ScrapMetal/README.md

 ## Build and Run
 You can build and run the RoadRunner project to launch a ScrapMetal instance.
 Note you'll need a Discord Bot auth token
 ```
-dotnet run --project ./RoadRunner/RoadRunner.csproj -c Release -- {bot token}
+dotnet run --project ./ScrapMetal/ScrapMetal.csproj -c Release -- /Discord:ApiToken=YourDiscordApiToken
 ```

-You can also build your own runner.
-See the [RoadRunner component](RoadRunner/Program.cs) for an example that reconnects & persists brain state.

 ## Why?
-The ScrapMetal stack is intended to be a minimalist implementation of a Discord bot, providing only the functionality required to complete a select few tasks.
+The ScrapMetal stack is intended to be a minimalist implementation of a Discord bot.
+It connects and that's it.
+Any functionality is intended to be added in the Synapse layer.

 At a high level, ScrapMetal aims to complete the following goals:
 * Be simple